fjulian79/wd-broker/doc/ThreatModel.md

 ## Privilege Management

 `wd-broker` requires elevated privileges only during startup:
 - To open `/dev/watchdog`, which typically requires root
 - Depending on the actual socket path, to create the Unix socket with the correct permissions and group ownership

-After completing these steps, the broker **drops privileges** using `setgid()` and `setuid()` to run as an unprivileged user within the `wd-clients` group.
+After completing these steps, the broker **drops privileges** using `setgid()` and `setuid()` to run as an unprivileged service user within the `wd-clients` group.
 This ensures that even if the broker process is compromised during runtime, the system impact is limited.

 To avoid disrupting a running instance, the broker performs a safety check before binding to the socket path.
 If the socket already exists, it attempts to connect to it.
 If a process is actively listening, the broker aborts with a clear error message.
 If the connection fails (e.g., with ECONNREFUSED), the socket is considered stale, and the broker may safely remove and recreate it.